 Therefore, agricultural land as a portion of a USDA Natural Resources Conservation Service (NRCS) project cannot be part of an OPWC Clean Ohio project.
 USDA can leverage the OPWC forested or riparian portion of a project but OPWC cannot leverage the agricultural portion.
 The OPWC restrictions on the forested or riparian portion must be zoned as conservation in the recorded deed.Hydromodification

 Hydromodification is prohibited by statute.
 Hydromodification activities are manmade or engineered modifications of natural drainage or streams, and activities include dams, dredging, sedimentation, bank clearing, and other actions that accelerate untreated water runoff or encourage invasive nonnative species.
-Permitted activities include restoring the natural stream or drainage conditions.Land Acquisition Disbursement
+Permitted activities include restoring the natural stream or drainage conditions, and streambank stabilization for erosion control and improved water quality.Land Acquisition Disbursement

 Applicants have two options for payment for property.
 Applicants may either choose to have funds released to a title agency prior to closing (pre-closing option) or be reimbursed after closing.
 However, neither option can take place without the submission and approval of the request to proceed, and the release of the notice to proceed.